bnbullock/School_District_Analysis/README.md

 ## District Analysis Results

 - The removal of the ninth grade reading and math grades at THS resulted in the following observations:
-    - For the School District Summary, the overall passing percentage moved down slightly by 0.1%
+    - For the School District Summary, the overall passing percentage moved down by 0.3%
     - For the School Summary, the overall passing percentage moved down by 0.3% for THS
     - THS was in the #2 position of top ranked schools in the original analysis and maintained that same position in the modified analysis.
 The overall ranking was reduced by 0.3% comparatively.
     - The following results were observed after reviewing the scoring reports: